 - Stock Jokes: David X. Cohen loved the robots destroying themselves over accidental terminology so much, he reused those gags during the Comedy Central era.

 - Take Over the World: Mom accomplishes this by buying Planet Express, then turns Earth into a spaceship and sets off to take over the universe.

 - Tempting Fate: After the reanimator is destroyed:Leela: Bummer.
 We'll just have to be careful not to die from now on.

 (Destructor falls on them.)

-- Wacky Wayside Tribe: Leela's levels involving the Sun Temple, which ends with the crew earning enough dark matter to get to Bogad, but otherwise has nothing to do with Mom's plan.
+- Wacky Wayside Tribe: Leela's levels in Sun City, which ends with the crew earning enough dark matter to get to Bogad, but otherwise has nothing to do with Mom's plan.

-- Wouldn't Hit a Girl: The Professor, which doesn't stop him kicking Mom in the hip.
+- Wouldn't Hit a Girl: The Professor would never hit a lady, though that doesn't stop him punching Mom in the hip.